Medication Therapy Management

 A comprehensive medication review or CMR is typically an interview, which typically includes a pharmacist.
 In the interview, the patient reveals all of the various medications and/or vitamin supplements they are taking, whether prescription or over-the-counter, as well as how and when they are being taken.
-The pharmacist then takes all of the information compiled from the interview and looks for negative interactions between the various drugs, side effects which might worsen other health conditions, and errors in how the medications are being prescribed or taken by patient.
+The pharmacist then takes all of the information compiled from the interview and looks for negative interactions between the various drugs, side effects that might worsen other health conditions, and errors in how the medications are being prescribed or taken by the patient.

 It is from the CMR, along with a review of the patient’s medical records or PMR, that the medication management pharmacist is able to form an optimized medication-related action plan or MAP which provides the best possible results from the patient’s wide variety of medications.

 As health conditions change, either better or worse, changes to medications are often removed, added or altered in an attempt to better effect the changing health conditions.
 In essence, a TMR is utilized on an annual or semi-annual basis to make sure that the patient’s medication-related action plan (MAP) is still working in the way it was designed.
 When changes to medications are necessary, the medication management pharmacist utilizes a TMR in order to do a follow-up evaluation of the changes to the patient’s prescriptions.

 3261 19th St NW, Rochester MN 55901

 4445 West 77th, Ste 203, Edina MN 55435

 401 Main St. N, Ste 203, Austin, MN 55912